0xEigenLabs/SCW/README.md

 # Eigen Self-Custodial Wallet

-Eigen NCW(Self-custodial Wallet) allows you:
+Eigen SCW(Self-custodial Wallet) allows you:

 - [x] Use multi-signature to manager your asset
 - [x] Recover the owner by Social Recovery